Low Moor, Bradford: History

-Before 1790 Low Moor was nothing but a hamlet where a small number of cottages housed a few handloom weavers who sold their produce in places like the Halifax Piece Hall.
+Before 1790 Low Moor was a hamlet where a small number of cottages housed a few handloom weavers who sold their produce in places like the Halifax Piece Hall.
 The village changed beyond all recognition around 1790 due to the establishment and subsequent rapid growth of the Low Moor Ironworks which was to become a worldwide name.
 The rapid rise in the number of employees caused a great increase in the local population and the need for housing, churches, shops, pubs and public buildings to meet their needs changed forever Low Moor's image.
 The image was again changed during the 1960s and 1970s when the whole area was redeveloped.